sujit1661/AI-RAG-Console/README.md

 ## Requirements

 - Python 3.11+
-- Tesseract OCR — only for image file uploads ([install](https://github.com/tesseract-ocr/tesseract))
+- Tesseract OCR — only for image uploads
 - No Node.js — frontend is pure HTML/JS served by FastAPI

 ---